Manan-Joshi/TruLive-Caption/README.md

 4. Integrated with the native caption settings, no need for extra settings
 5. Works well with rotated, transformed images.
 Aligns caption box with the images.

+#### XMP metadata as captions
+1. Use XMP data as captions
+2. The supported namespaces of XMP are IPTC, Photoshop, TIFF, EXIF, Camera Raw

 ### Installation
 Currently a full featured version of the solution is available for InDesign CC2015 and InDesign CC2017 on MAC.
 Download the installer and run it.
 If you have InDesign installed in a location other than under /Application, choose the InDesign install location.